-Some weeks ago, I decided I wanted to get my PVC to vote in the 2019 Nigerian General Elections.
+Some weeks ago, I decided I wanted to get my PVC (Permanent Voter’s Card) to vote in the 2019 Nigerian General Elections.
 I believe taking a step is better than doing nothing.
 No revolution ever started with people folding their hands and resigning to their fates, right?

 I almost gave up after my supposed conviction for one tiny reason - I could not for the life of me find where to register for my PVC.
 Checking the INEC website for the locations was the biggest waste of time.
 After tweeting about my ordeal, Efe sent me a PDF with all the locations for PVC collection in Lagos on WhatsApp.

 The information on the PDF was 10 pages of chaos.
 It didn’t have proper addresses, and all the info on it was unclear.
-If you’re like me, you would most likely have closed the PDF and moved on with life - “next time abeg”.
-For some reason though, I didn’t close it - I thought it was a genuine problem.
-I started thinking of ways to enable the 2019 elections with software.
+If you’re like me, you would most likely have closed the PDF and moved on with life — “next time abeg”.
+I didn’t close it though — I thought it was a genuine problem.
+I started thinking of ways to enable the 2019 elections with software as a neutral party.
 After all that’s what software does best, enable.

 Lagos PVC Locations PDF